 This annual report on Form 10-K contains forward-looking statements.
-Statements in this report that are not historical facts, including statements about management's beliefs and expectations, constitute forward-looking statements.
-Without limiting the generality of the foregoing, words such as "may," "will," "expect," "believe," "anticipate," "intend," "could," "would," "estimate," "continue" or comparable terminology are intended to identify forward-looking statements.
-These statements are based on current plans, estimates and projections, and are subject to change based on a number of factors, including those outlined under Item 1A, Risk Factors, in this report.
-Forward-looking statements speak only as of the date they are made and we undertake no obligation to update publicly any of them in light of new information or future events.
+Statements in this report that are not historical facts, including statements regarding goals, intentions, and expectations as to future plans, trends, events, or future results of operations or financial position, constitute forward-looking statements.
+Without limiting the generality of the foregoing, words such as "may," "will," "expect," "believe," "anticipate," "estimate," "project," "forecast," "plan," "intend," "could," "would," "should," "estimate," "will likely result" or comparable terminology are intended to identify forward-looking statements.
+Forward-looking statements are based on current expectations and assumptions that are subject to risks and uncertainties, which could cause our actual results and outcomes to differ materially from those reflected in the forward-looking statements.